Saturday, May 6, 2023

 Roy Orbison (Lefty Wilbury) died mere weeks later, and was thus not on the 2nd album, titled The Traveling Wilburys, Vol. 3.
 George Harrison (Nelson Wilbury), formerly of The Beatles, died in 2001.
 Tom Petty (Charlie T. Wilbury Jr.) died in 2017.

-* There are 4 people still alive who were mentioned in Billy Joel's song "We Didn't Start the Fire," which covers a period from Joel's birth on May 9, 1949 until the song's release on September 27, 1989, 74 to 34 years: Brigitte Bardot, 88; Bob Dylan, about to turn 82; Chubby Checker, 81; and 1984 New York subway vigilante Bernhard "Bernie" Goetz, 75.
+* There are 4 people still alive who were mentioned by name in Billy Joel's song "We Didn't Start the Fire," which covers a period from Joel's birth on May 9, 1949 until the song's release on September 27, 1989, 74 to 34 years: Brigitte Bardot, 88; Bob Dylan, about to turn 82; Chubby Checker, 81; and 1984 New York subway vigilante Bernhard "Bernie" Goetz, 75.

 Billy mentioned "British Beatlemania," so you could raise the number to 6, with Paul McCartney and Ringo Starr.
 Billy mentioned several other cultural phenomena, but no other names of people that still survive.